All Episodes

 In the meantime, there's a little story here at PJ Media.

-He says, I just thought I'd contribute a detail to the latest news about Bill Clinton's, the Clinton's Byzantine financial arrangement, specialization.
+He says, I just thought I'd contribute a detail to the latest news about Bill Clinton's, the Clinton's Byzantine financial arrangements, specifically the limited liability company Bill Clinton used to channel his consulting profits.

 This is something we learned yesterday.

-He's got a shell corporation, a pass-through, and it was using that to hide money.
+He's got a Shell Corporation, a pass-through, and it was using that to hide money.

-He started a consulting business, in addition to everything else, the Crime Family Foundation, the Clinton Library Massage Parlor, the Charitable Foundation, all these things.
+In addition, everything else, the Crime Family Foundation, the Clinton Library Massage Parlor, the Charitable Foundation, all these things.

 He then added a consultancy business to it, and the payments were funneled through the Shell Corporation.